pclubuiet/website/README.md

 You could help us in an even better way!

-### Help us by reviewing others' PRs! ###
+### Help us by reviewing others' Pull Requests! ###
-If you have the time and the knowledge then you must review others' PRs.
-This would stop PRs from stacking up and will definitely mean your PR would be reviewed faster.
+If you have the time and the knowledge then you must review others' Pull Requests.
+This would stop Pull Requests from stacking up and will definitely mean your Pull Request would be reviewed faster.

-**Things to keep in mind while reviewing a PR**
+**Things to keep in mind while reviewing a Pull Request**

 If any of the following questions has a **yes** for an answer then the request shall **not** be approved.
-* Will the referenced issue **not** be fixed with the PR?
+* Will the referenced issue **not** be fixed with the Pull Request?
 * Are there unnecessary changes?
 * Is the commit message **not** good?
 * Is a rebase required?